Canon G1 X Mark II vs G16

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon PowerShot G1 X Mark II and Canon PowerShot G16 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the G1X Mark II and the G16 are recent models that are part of the current product line-up.
-The G16 replaced the earlier Canon G15, while the G1X Mark II followed on from the Canon G1 X. Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+The G16 is a recent model that features in the current product line-up of Canon.
+In contrast, the G1X Mark II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the G1X Mark II was succeeded by the Canon G1 X Mark III.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So how do things add up?
 Is the Canon G1 X Mark II better than the Canon G16 or vice versa?
 The listing below highlights the relative strengths of the two models.